nicolas-ivanov/Rino/README.md

 The entire project consists of three parts:

 1. RinoRecognizer - represents an Android application for smartphone devices, utilises RinoLibrary
-2. RinoServer - perform a training process of Rino's SVM classificators, utilises RinoLibrary
+2. RinoServer - performs the training process of Rino's SVM classificators, utilises RinoLibrary
 3. RinoLibrary - consists of classes, that should be identical for both RinoRecognizer and RinoServer